abusenius/insaned/README.md

 for more details.

-Installation script is currently only provided for gentoo linux.
+Installation script is currently only provided for Gentoo Linux:

 1. Add insaned/media-gfx/insaned/insaned-0.0.1.ebuild to your local overlay.
 2. Run ./compress.sh to create backup/insaned-0.0.1.tar.bz2 and copy backup/insaned-0.0.1.tar.bz2 to /usr/portage/distfiles/
 3. cd $YOUR_OVERLAY/media-gfx/insaned